gutibran/resume/README.md

 # resume
 A resume built with LaTeX.
-Used this [template](https://www.overleaf.com/latex/templates/cis-grad-template-dev/pjcttwysqvym).
+A [template](https://www.overleaf.com/latex/templates/cis-grad-template-dev/pjcttwysqvym) on Overleaf was used.